happy12wedf/pavlov-role-playlists/README.md

 get the string after playlist and before ? so 5iNepJl1wuY6Fw4eyJXV0z and remove YOUR_INNOCENT_URI and replace it with the string so spotify:playlist:5iNepJl1wuY6Fw4eyJXV0z

-# it looks at your screen and does stuff ye and it see that role ye so it chosoes the list

 # how to run

 just run the bat file